trambarhq/relaks-media-capture-example/README.md

     }
 ```

 `renderViewport()` is responsible for the component's main contents.
-It draws a container `div` and calls another method to render the video itself:
+It draws a container `div` and calls another function to render the video itself:

 ```javascript
     function renderViewport() {